-Make sure bring your registration receipt issued by the Business Office to the Student Assistance Center in the Administration Building to get a student picture ID card.
+Make sure to bring your registration receipt issued by the Business Office to the Student Assistance Center in the Administration Building, room AD 105 to get a student picture ID card.
 This card is necessary for access to all student services.